anilipour/anilipour.github.io/seti.md

 show: hide
 ---

-I began working on SETI as a summer REU student at [Breakthough Listen](https://breakthroughinitiatives.org/initiative/1) and the [Berkeley SETI Research Center](https://seti.berkeley.edu/listen/) in 2022.
-Below are my past and current projects.

 ### Signal Synchronization Strategies and Time Domain SETI
 ![SETI Ellipsoid](/images/seto_scheme.jpg "SETI Ellipsoid") *Credit: Danielle Futselaar / Breakthrough Listen*

-As a summer REU student, I worked with [James Davenport](https://jradavenport.github.io/) (UW) and [Steve Croft](https://w.astro.berkeley.edu/~scroft/) (UCB) on implementing signal synchronization strategies with Gaia Data Release 3.
+As a summer REU student at [Breakthough Listen](https://breakthroughinitiatives.org/initiative/1) and the [Berkeley SETI Research Center](https://seti.berkeley.edu/listen/) in 2022, I worked with [James Davenport](https://jradavenport.github.io/) (UW) and [Steve Croft](https://w.astro.berkeley.edu/~scroft/) (UCB) on implementing signal synchronization strategies with Gaia Data Release 3.
 The idea that an extraterrestrial civilization may synchronize their transmission with a conspicuous astrophysical event, such as a supernova, forms the basis of the SETI Ellipsoid and the related signaling scheme proposed by [Seto (2021)](https://iopscience.iop.org/article/10.3847/1538-4357/ac0c7b).
 It has only recently become feasible to implement these frameworks with the precise astrometric capabilities of Gaia.

 ![Seto Scheme](/images/setoAnimation.gif "Seto Scheme") Seto Scheme *Credit: Andy Nilipour*